kief/infrastructure-as-code.com/_patterns/index.md

 ## The key parts of an infrastructure as code system

-The patterns in this catalogue are based on a particular way of seeing the parts of an infrastructure system, as shown in figure 1:
+The patterns in this catalogue are based on a particular way of seeing the parts of an infrastructure, as shown in figure 1:

 <figure>